VRGParticles/Dynamic_Assembly/README.md

 ## Getting Started
 *MATLAB Requirements*

 To use these files, you must have MATLAB installed.
 Scripts were written using MATLAB R2021a.
-These algorithms use the Image Processing Toolbox and the Statistics and Machine Learning Toolbox.
+These algorithms use various toolboxes that must also be installed.

 *Other Prerequisites*

 [Trackpy](http://soft-matter.github.io/trackpy/v0.5.0/)

+and

 [export_fig](https://github.com/altmany/export_fig/releases/tag/v3.21)